What is WPS?

 One solution if you fear the WPS vulnerabilities is ditching the easy-to-crack routers is upgrading to DD-WRT.
 You can check if you have a DD-WRT capable model here but please make sure to match the model number before flashing and follow the instructions specific to your model.
 Note: We can not be held responsible if a user tries to secure their network and ends up bricking their router, which happens frequently.

 An even safer solution is to buy a router with DD-WRT already loaded onto it.
-Popular models include the latest high-end Linksys model, the WRT3200ACM DD-WRT which has all the bells and whistles but when arriving with DD-WRT had additional safety and security measures built-in to prevent network cracking and the onslaught of brute-fore attacks.
+Popular models include the latest high-end Linksys model, the WRT3200ACM DD-WRT which has all the bells and whistles but when arriving with DD-WRT had additional safety and security measures built-in to prevent network cracking and the onslaught of brute-force attacks.

 While no solution is full proof, now having WPA as an available option can make you feel a little safer about your DD-WRT network.